Coordinator Training

 Schedule

-Program participants will meet virtually for 10 sessions over the course of the year, beginning in January and concluding in December (no session in July and November).
-Each of the 10 sessions will consist of Saturday and Sunday classes.
+Program participants will meet virtually for 10 sessions over the course of the year, beginning in January and concluding in December.
+Each of the 10 sessions will consist of Saturday and Sunday classes (Sunday and Monday for Oceania).

 Outside the monthly virtual meetings, participants will have personal practices, homework, cohort style small group work, and bi-weekly meetings with their mentors.